telerik/blazor-docs/knowledge-base/grid-expand-only-current.md

     {
         currentItem = args.Item as MainModel;

         //get the new index of the current expanded item from the current data currItemIndex = currentSalesTeamMembers.IndexOf(currentItem);

-        //use the Grid state and its ExpandedRows field to set the only expanded item to be the current one GridState<MainModel> desiredState = new GridState<MainModel>();
+        //use the Grid state and its ExpandedRows field to set the only expanded item to be the current one GridState<MainModel> desiredState = GridRef.GetState();

         desiredState.ExpandedRows = new List<int> { currItemIndex };